Pybounce/shapes/README.md

 ### IWidget

 - Mainly data to describe the widget
 - Given widgets are data, I've made them structs.
 They're faster to enumerate over with more cache hits (advantageous in a program that renders many many widgets), and cannot be mutated by elsewhere.
-This does mean some boilerplate code, but it's minimal.
+This does mean some boilerplate code, but it's minimal. --> Actually this is a lie since the structs are boxxed when added to the ienumerator
 - Uses the visitor pattern with IWidgetRenderer to ensure, at compile time, when a new widget is added, it can be rendered by any renderer.

 ### Compound Widgets